-On January 30, 2008, the Company consummated a private placement of 104,000 shares of its common stock to four investors for an aggregate purchase price of \$104,000 at a per share price of \$3.25.
-The shares of common stock were sold to non-US Persons in reliance on the exemptions from the registration requirements of the Securities Act provided by the provisions of Regulation S as promulgated under the Securities Act.
-Proceeds from the offering are used for general corporate expenses.
+On February 1, 2010, the Company consummated a private placement of 65,000 shares of its common stock to one investor for an aggregate purchase price of \$11,111.
+The shares of common stock were sold to non-US Person in reliance on the exemptions from the registration requirements of the Securities Act provided by the provisions of Regulation S as promulgated under the Securities Act.
+Proceeds from the offering were used to finance in 4 limited's development of iGlue and for general corporate expenses.